 - a.
 Potential Impact: Potential minor loss of habitat and plant communities from proposed Project may impact resident and migratory birds and other wildlife utilizing the area. - i.
-Information needed: Documentation from the USFWS and NYSDEC and other sources, as necessary. - ii.
-Possible mitigation: Protection of wetlands and any sensitive ecological resources through the design of uses that ensures development is consolidated into one general location, so some larger contiguous open space areas may be created. - b.
-Potential Impact: The proposed Project may impact threatened or endangered species or any species of special concern.
+Information needed: Documentation from the USFWS and NYSDEC and other sources, as necessary.
+Documentation of existing vegetation conditions at the site. - ii.
+Possible mitigation: Protection of wetlands and any sensitive ecological resources through the design of uses that ensures development is consolidated into one general location, so some larger contiguous open space areas may be created and/or maintained.

-- i.
+- b.
+Potential Impact: The proposed Project may impact threatened or endangered species or any species of special concern. - i.
 Information needed: Documentation from the USFWS and NYSDEC and other sources, as necessary, and walkover of site. - ii.
 Possible mitigation: Avoidance of specific areas if species present.